Mingkai14/Features_Extraction/README.md

   conda activate Features_Extraction

-## 4. Create your Blast database
+### (3).
+Create your Blast database

   You need to prepare your own Blast database.

   You need to download fasta database file first.
 We used uniref50.fasta file (https://ftp.uniprot.org/pub/databases/uniprot/uniref/).

   We recommend you use blast+ 2.13.0 version.And there is a existing blast+ program folder in our program.
-Recommend you direct use this.
+Recommend you directly use this.

   Do this: